Sometimes you just cannot use all of your food while it’s in its peak condition. Luckily, there are many ways to give your food new life.

 As fruit ages, the texture can soften.
 While a soft apple or berry may not be the ideal texture, you can still use these fruits!
 Use up older fruit in baked goods or in smoothies.

-Safety Tip: If your food has mold, smells bad, or has a significant texture change, it may be time to throw out or compost that item.
+Safety Tip: If your food has mold, smells bad, or has a significant texture or color change, it may be time to throw out or compost that item.